 Final Thoughts On the Things I Didn’t Know About Pakistan

-Well there amigos, I hope you have now learned something new about one of my favourite places in the world.
-From the fabulous people to mind-blowing landscapes, rich cultures, and tasty food, there are few countries out there that are diverse and interesting as Pakistan.
+Well there fellow adventurers, I hope you have now learned something new about my favorite place in the world.
+From the fabulous people, to mind-blowing landscapes, rich cultures, and tasty food, there are few countries out there that are as beautiful, diverse and interesting as Pakistan.

-And even after 6 years of exploring this place, I know I still have so much more to learn.
+And even after more than 13 months spent exploring this place, I know I still have so much more to learn.

 Now, what are you waiting for?
 Get yourself to Pakistan, you never know what awaits!